leojang/Notes/EJS-ProgramStructure.md

 in JavaScript, functions are the only things that create a new scope.
 You are allowed to use free-standing blocks.

 #Declaration notation
 There is a slightly shorter way to say “var square = function…”.
 The function keyword can also be used at the start of a statement, as in the following:

 function square(x) {
   return x * x;
 }

+Function declarations are not part of the regular top-to-bottom flow of control.